Southern Association of Colleges and Schools: Council on Accreditation and School Improvement

-SACS CASI accredits over 13,000 primary, middle, and secondary schools, as well as school systems located in the SACS region.
-In 2006, AdvancED was established with the unification of SACS CASI, NCA CASI, and NSSE creating the world's largest education community.
+SACS CASI accredits over 13,000 primary, middle, and secondary schools, and school systems located in the SACS region.
+In 2006, AdvancED was established with the unification of SACS CASI, NCA CASI, and NSSE.
 Today, SACS CASI acts as an accreditation division of AdvancED, now known as Cognia.

 On December 9, 2018, the Southern Association of Colleges and Schools had excluded Bennett College from its membership due to failure of completion of the chapter 13, section 1 of the Principles of Accreditation.
 During the same year, they have suspended membership of the Loyola University New Orleans for the same reason and set up special committees to Johnson University and Prairie View A&M University for the full year.
 Due to this process, Memphis Theological Seminary was denied reaffirmation and was put on warning for a year, citing the lack of financial responsibilities and institutional planning.

 The SACS had also put full year and half year warnings on the Denmark Technical and Roanoke–Chowan Community Colleges, citing lack of governing board characteristics, as well as financial federal and state responsibilities and conflict of interest, among others.
 The SACS also had denied faculty change to Ferrum College and a change from private to public to the Florida National University.

 In 2018 a merger between College of Biblical Studies and Crossroads Bible College had been proposed and accepted with the common name of the institution will be College of Biblical Studies-Houston per Substantive Change Committee.
 During the same year, a merge between Keiser and Walford Universities was also called in.
 As of 2019, the institution is called Keiser University as was agreed upon by the Substantive Change Committee.